The best smartwatches for Android range greatly in terms of style, price and functionality. In other words, there’s something for everyone.

 The best Android smartwatches you can buy today

-The Google Pixel Watch is one of the best smartwatches for Android; specifically, for Pixel phone users.
-Though it’s a first-generation device, a clean design, a full collection of Google apps and fitness tracking powered by Fitbit’s platform make for a compelling smartwatch.
+The Google Pixel Watch 2 is the best smartwatch for Pixel phone users.
+A full collection of Google apps and fitness tracking powered by Fitbit’s platform make for a compelling smartwatch.
 In many ways, the Pixel Watch is the best of both worlds, pairing a top-notch Wear OS experience with Fitbit’s holistic health-tracking (which is further enhanced with a Fitbit Premium membership.)
 There are plenty of tools on-board for staying connected and getting active.

 Compared to the original Fitbit Sense, the Sense 2 features an upgraded design, interface and EDA sensor, making for Fitbit's most holistic smartwatch yet.
 Thanks to advanced health analysis and deep integration with Fitbit Premium, the Sense 2 also sustains an edge in fitness-tracking over many of the best smartwatches for Android on this list.